Are you burdened by tax season? Concerned with owing the IRS? Not sure if you should be getting a big tax refund each year?

 Use Tax Software

 If you’re set on doing your own taxes like me, you’ll want to find tax software that’s easy to use, can guide you through the steps and helps ensures you don’t miss any deductions or credits!
-I’ve already mentioned I use TurboTax, but you’re not limited to it.
-There are several other tax applications you can consider based on your situation.
+I’ve already mentioned I use TurboTax and you can learn more about it by reading my review.

 Identify Common Tax Deductions